superllout/wotlk-core/README.md

 * Compiler:

-    Linux/UNIX: GCC ( 4.7 or later) and Clang ( 3.6 or later)
+    Linux/UNIX: GCC ( 4.6 or later) and Clang ( 3.2 or later)

     Windows: Visual Studio (Community 2013 or later), mingw currently has no support.

-* data server (Mysql 5.4 or later, PostgreSQL will supported in near future).
+* data server (MySQL 5.4 or later, PostgreSQL will supported in near future).

 * Git (source control)